ekellener/lacto-messaging/README.md

-This is a simple node project that is used to add SMS subscribers to an subscription.
+This is a simple node project that is used to add SMS subscribers to a subscription.

 It has been implemented with :
  - AWS Lambda